 In the case that your swimsuit is a two-piece (i.e. a bikini), do be careful as certain countries are more conservative than others.
 I often get away wearing my two-piece by choosing a bikini top that looks like an actual top (rather than a bikini top).

 7. Bring a maximum of two pairs of shoes.

 You’re not a centipede.
-You don’t need a hundred shoes.
+You don’t need a hundred pairs of shoes.

 I personally used to struggle with this a lot because I would want to pack heels for those fancy night outs.
 Except during the day, I obviously couldn’t walk five hours in stiletto heels so I needed a separate shoe to match my sun dress, etc. Eventually, I would end up with way too many shoes that I sometimes didn’t even wear.
 For my ladies out there who are like me, good news is there’s a shoe to fix this dilemma!